fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-checkout-buttons.md

 keywords: Fast BigCommerce Installing Fast Checkout Buttons
 ---

-# Install Step 3: Installing "Fast Checkout" Buttons on BigCommerce
+# Install Step 3: Installing Fast Checkout Buttons on BigCommerce

-There are **5 different parts in a typical store's website you can embed the "Fast Checkout" button**:
+There are 5 different parts in a typical store's website you can embed the **Fast Checkout** button:

 - Product Pages
 - Cart Preview Page